MicrosoftDocs/bot-docs/articles/includes/skills-about-debugging.md

 - If the bots are all deployed, see how to [Debug a bot from any channel using ngrok](../bot-service-debug-channel-ngrok.md).
 - If some of the bots are running locally and some are deployed, then see how to [Debug a skill or skill consumer](../v4sdk/skills-debug-skill-or-consumer.md).

 Otherwise, you can debug a skill consumer or skill much like you debug other bots.
-For more information, see [Debugging a bot](../bot-service-debug-bot.md) and [Debug with the Emulator](../bot-service-debug-emulator.md).
+For more information, see [Debugging a bot](../bot-service-debug-bot.md) and [Debug with the Bot Framework Emulator](../bot-service-debug-emulator.md).